-Ekaterinburg is famous for its hospitality, goodwill and friendliness.
+Ekaterinburg for is famous its hospitality, goodwill and friendliness.
 Choirs of the world, join us!
 We are waiting for the most talented, the most vibrant, the most creative and the most musical!
-We look forward to welcoming you to Ekaterinburg for the Vth EURASIA CANTAT International Choral assembly in 2019!
+We look forward to welcoming you to Ekaterinburg for the Vth EURASIA International CANTAT Choral assembly in 2019!